 Foxwoods and Mohegan Sun have both significantly scaled back their tournament offerings.
-However, you can still play late Wednesdays afternoons at Foxwoods and Monday, Wednesday and Friday morning at Mohegan Sun.
-Mohegan gets between 100 and 150 players for their weekday morning games.
-Foxwoods, while not reporting their numbers, reportedly gets around 200 players for their Wednesday $260 tournament at 4:10pm.
+However, you can still play Wednesday morning or Thursday afternoons at Foxwoods and Monday morning or Tuesday afternoon at Mohegan Sun.
 While the primary focus of this article is on daily action, it’s always worth checking the Foxwoods page for specials.
 The specials, have not run recently, but we are sure they will eventually return.

 - Five Best Places to Live in the US if You Love Poker

 - 4 Keys to Preparing for Long-Term Poker Travel

 Scenario 3: It’s the Weekend and I Want My Pick of $1/$2 and $2/$5 Tables